 OEA members are leading the way to put the focus back on learning instead of testing.

-Parents, teachers and students have had enough of the overuse and abuse of standardized testing.
-In a 2013 PDK/Gallup poll, 77 percent said increased testing has either hurt or made no difference in improving schools.
-Oregon educators have a better way.
+In a 2013 PDK/Gallup poll, 77 percent said increased testing has either hurt or made no difference in improving schools and in a 2014 PDK/Gallup poll, 68 percent of parents said standardized test aren’t helpful to teachers.

 The OEA believes the priority actions summarized below will put Oregon education on the right track to support the success of each student.